a2o/snoopy/README.md

 - src/inputregistry.h     (one reference)
 - src/inputregistry.c     (two references)

-Commits and pull requests:
+Rules for filter development are the same as for new input providers, with the following additional specifics:
+- filters are located in src/filters
+- each filter is passed two arguments: logMessage and filter argument (if any, otherwise an empty string is passed)
+- filter argument is literal.
+If it contains multiple arguments (separated by comma, for example), the filter itself must do the parsing/tokenization.
+- filter MAY modify logMessage.
+If it does so, the new log message MUST NOT EXCEED the maximum log message size, defined in snoopy.h.
+- filter MUST return SNOOPY_FILTER_PASS or SNOOPY_FILTER_DROP constant
+- if SNOOPY_FILTER_DROP is returned by filter, it causes immediate termination of filter chain processing and message is not logged to syslog

+If you have developed a shiny new filter and you would like to start using it with snoopy, there are three additional places where you need to add references to it to make snoopy fully aware of it:
+- src/filter/Makefile.am   (location is evident)
+- src/filterregistry.h     (one reference)
+- src/filterregistry.c     (two references)

+Pushing code upstream:
-- make commits easily readable, with concise comments
+- your commits should be easily readable, with concise comments
-- make commits KISS (do one thing, do it well)
+- your commits should follow the KISS principle: do one thing, and do it well
-- same goes for pull requests - one thing at a time (one bugfix or one new feature implementation, not more, and certainly not less:)
+- same goes for pull requests - one pull request should contain one change only (one bugfix or one feature at a time)
+- if you have developed multiple features and/or bugfixes, create separate branches for each one of them, and request merges for each branch
 - the cleaner you code/change/changeset is, the faster it will be merged

 That is it.
-Happy coding and pull requesting!
+Happy coding! :)